 The goal, of course, is to gain access to our networks and sensitive information, either to steal it, corrupt it, or hold it for ransom.
 Most often, however, spear phishing is just the tip of the attack, and can easily go unnoticed by a victim who has been compromised.

-Of course, cybersecurity awareness has grown – up to 95% of employees now receive phishing training so they can learn to spot suspicious emails.
+Cybersecurity awareness has grown – up to 95% of employees now receive phishing training so they can learn to spot suspicious emails.
 This is important progress, as most breaches start with a phishing email followed by an unsuspecting employee who opens a malicious file or clicks on a bad link.
 Despite this training push, however, the number of employees that can tell the difference between a legitimate email and a malicious one remains frighteningly low.
-That’s because cybercriminals are experts at the art of masquerading, manipulating, influencing, and devising lures to trick targets into divulging sensitive data, and/or giving them access to our networks and/or facilities.
+That’s because cyber criminals are experts at the art of masquerading, manipulating, influencing, and devising lures to trick targets into divulging sensitive data, and/or giving them access to our networks and/or facilities.

 There are two challenges at play here: employees are not taking cybersecurity seriously, and cyberattacks are getting even more sophisticated.
 For example, there are still far too many employees who never change their passwords, and two-thirds who still do not use a password management tool.
 At the same time, years of training people to identify phishing emails, avoid clicking on suspicious links, and follow best practices with their passwords have not panned out the way InfoSec professionals would have liked.